 Section 1 of the Guidelines sets out general principles in connection with proxy voting while Section 2 describes the proxy voting process and the reporting to be made in this connection.
 Subsequent sections of the Guidelines provide detailed information on issues on which proxy voting may have to be exercised.
 For each of the issue, the Guidelines contain a discussion of the issue and then present voting recommendations, with the rationale behind such recommendations.
 For Section 3 (General Guidelines), the issues specifically covered by the Guidelines are:

 - General Guidelines

 - Board of Directors

 - Auditors and Financial Reports

 - Reports

 - Protection of Shareholder Rights and Interests

 - Capital Structure

-- · Acquisitions, Mergers and Takeover Protection
+- Acquisitions, mergers, and takeover protection

 - Human Capital as an Asset

 - Executive Compensation

 - Labour Rights

 - Human Rights

+- Relationships with Indigenous peoples

+- Obtaining approval from local communities social license to operate

+- Freedom of expression and electronic censorship

 - Political Contributions and Positions

 - Predatory Lending

 - Dangerous Products and Product Liability

+- Racial equity

+- Social impact of digital transition

 - Climate Change

 - Hydraulic Fracturing

 - Water Use Management

 - Animal Welfare

+- Biodiversity

-Section 3 of the present Guidelines correspond integrally to the Sections "Oversight Bodies of the Company", "Accountability to Shareholders", "Stewardship of Corporate Resources", "Relationships with Employees", "Relationships with communities" and "Environmental responsibilities" of the "2022 Model Proxy Voting Guidelines" developed by the Shareholder Association for Research and Education (SHARE).
-The "2022 Model Proxy Voting Guidelines" document can be found in Appendix A of the Guidelines.
+Section 3 of the present Guidelines correspond integrally to the Sections "Oversight Bodies of the Company", "Accountability to Shareholders", "Stewardship of Corporate Resources", "Relationships with Employees", "Relationships with communities" and "Environmental responsibilities" of the "2024 Proxy Voting Guidelines" developed by the Shareholder Association for Research and Education (SHARE).
+The "2024 Proxy Voting Guidelines" document can be found in Appendix A of the Guidelines.

-In Section 4, any exclusion/modification in the application of the provisions of the SHARE Model Proxy Voting Guidelines for the CEPP are outlined.
+In Section 4, any exclusion/modification in the application of the provisions of the SHARE Proxy Voting Guidelines for the CEPP are outlined.

 The CEPP Proxy Voting Guidelines were first adopted by the JBT in March 2004 and were subsequently amended.
-The present Guidelines constitute an amended version approved by the JBT on April 6, 2022.
+The present Guidelines constitute an amended version approved by the JBT on June 12, 2024.